 IMPORTANT: Students of Spanish, especially native speakers and/or those with credit for AP Spanish Literature, must first click here and review departmental policies and procedures.

 I. For placement in (and possible eligibility to later take an exemption exam in) Cantonese, French, German, Greek (Modern), Hebrew, Italian, Japanese, Korean, Latin, Mandarin (simplified and traditional), Portuguese, Russian, Spanish, and Tagalog (Filipino), students must go to the College of Arts and Science’s language exam website and take the online exam of their choice:

 You cannot take the online exams on an iPad, tablet, or smartphone.
 It can only be taken on a desktop or laptop computer, and only in Chrome, Firefox or Safari.
-If you encounter any technical difficulties, please send an email with your NYU ID # to email@example.com.
-Including a screen shot can expedite the process.
+If you encounter any technical difficulties, please send an email, with your NYU ID # and a screen shot of the problem you encountered, to email@example.com.

 II.
 Exemption-only paper exams in the following languages are offered in person (one hour long) for students who score above the specified cutoffs on the online placement exams: